 In 2014, Goodfellow {\it et al.} \cite{Goodfellow2014_GAN} used neural networks to ``simulate'' a game with an {\it image generator network} and a {\it discriminating network} whose role was to decide whether an image was real or synthesized.
-The authors have named this the Generative Adversarial Networks (GAN approach).
+The authors have named this Generative Adversarial Networks (GAN approach).
 The terminology used in this paper was subsequently widely adopted.
 Moreover, the use of neuron networks makes the expression of the min-max problem easy.
 The optimization is then carried out via the back-propagation optimization process.
 Moreover, thanks to deep-learning libraries it is now easy to build a GAN type system.
-As we already mentioned before, the concept of game simulation existed already in steganography / steganalysis with MOD \cite{Filler2011_MOD} and ASO \cite {Kouider2013} but the implementation and the optimization become easier with neural networks.
+As we have already mentioned before, the concept of game simulation, existed in steganography / steganalysis with MOD \cite{Filler2011_MOD} and ASO \cite {Kouider2013}, but the implementation and the optimization becomes easier with neural networks.

-From 2017, after a period of 5 years of stagnation, the concept of simulated game is again studied in the field of steganography / steganalysis, thanks to the emergence of deep learning and GAN approaches.
-At the end of 2018, we can define four group or four families\footnote{" Deep Learning in Steganography and Steganalysis since 2015 ", tutorial given at the " Image Signal \& Security Mini-Workshop ", the 30th of October 2018, IRISA / Inria Rennes, France, DOI: 10.13140/RG.2.2.25683.22567, {\it http://www.lirmm.fr/~chaumont/publications}.
-See the slides \href{http://www.lirmm.fr/~chaumont/publications/Deep_Learning_in_Steganography_and_Steganalysis_since_2015_Tutorial_Meeting-France-CHAUMONT_30_10_2018.pdf}{here}, and the video of the talk \href{https://videos-rennes.inria.fr/video/H1YrIaFTQ}{here}.} of approaches some of which will probably merge: \begin{itemize} \item The family by synthesis, \item The family by generation of the modifications probability map, \item The family by adversarial embedding by GAN (approaches misleading a discriminant), \item The family by 3-players game, \end{itemize}
+From 2017, after a period of 5 years of stagnation, the concept of the simulated game is once again studied in the field of steganography / steganalysis, thanks to the emergence of deep learning and GAN approaches.
+At the end of 2018, we can define four groups or four families~\footnote{\samepage ``Deep Learning in Steganography and Steganalysis since 2015'', tutorial given at the ``Image Signal \& Security Mini-Workshop'', the 30th of October 2018, IRISA / Inria Rennes, France, DOI: 10.13140/RG.2.2.25683.22567, {\it http://www.lirmm.fr/~chaumont/publications}.
+See the slides \href{http://www.lirmm.fr/~chaumont/publications/Deep_Learning_in_Steganography_and_Steganalysis_since_2015_Tutorial_Meeting-France-CHAUMONT_30_10_2018.pdf}{here}, and the video of the talk \href{https://videos-rennes.inria.fr/video/H1YrIaFTQ}{here}.} of approaches; some of which will probably merge: \begin{itemize} \item The family by synthesis, \item The family by generation of the modifications probability map, \item The family by adversarial-embedding {\it iterated} (approaches misleading a discriminant), \item The family by 3-player game, \end{itemize}